ether/ep_timesliderdiff/README.md

 NOTE: This is a prototype to show a way to implement this functionality.
 This plugin needs rewriting if you want to use it in production.

 Want to see what's been changed since you left?
+If you want to see a Diff in pad please use ep_what_have_i_missed

 Install via the /admin/plugins UI in Etherpad Lite.